Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Ways to Use Horsetail

-In spring, the brown, fertile Horsetail shoots may not look like much, but they are a tasty wild vegetable.
-Harvest the shoots with a clean knife or pair of scissors, the way you would harvest asparagus.
+In spring, the brown, fertile horsetail shoots may not look like much, but they are a tasty wild vegetable.
+Harvest the shoots with a clean knife or pair of scissors, the way you would harvest wild asparagus.
 Remove any brown papery sheaths on the shoot.

-Raw, these fertile shoots are mild, tender, and juicy.
+The fertile shoots are mild, tender, and juicy, with a crunchy texture and a slightly sweet aftertaste.
 In the kitchen, they’re great for adding to stir-fries, quiches, and stews with other flavorful vegetables like garlic and onions.
-They’re crunchy with a slightly sweet aftertaste.
+Cooking the shoots also takes care of the thiaminase concern noted above, so quick-cooking preparations like a stir-fry or sauté are an easy way to enjoy them safely.

 Usually, herbalists use the sterile, green stem that comes up a little later.
 You can use the green stems to make teas, tinctures, and salves.
 Herbalists and researchers have found that this silica-rich plant may help with wound healing, pain, bone density, and some specific urinary issues.